-A couple of minutes or so, our hostess arrived the room with a plate of raw snow crab legs, or so-called “Matsuba Gani” in this region.
-The raw crab legs sat on the mountain of crushed ice along with slices of fresh salmon and yellow tail.
+A couple of minutes or so later, our hostess arrived in the room with a plate of raw snow crab legs.
+The Tottori region is famous for the snow crab called “Matsuba Gani”.
+The raw crab legs sat on a mountain of crushed ice along with slices of fresh salmon and yellow tail.
 Dipping the crab sashimi in the soy sauce, it was soft, delicate yet bouncy.
-No wonder, it is a pride of Tottori prefecture.
+No wonder it is a pride of Tottori prefecture.

 Then the steamed whole crab arrived on my table.
 I know it sounded typical.
 However, this guy was a huge snow crab with a tag guaranteeing the supreme quality.
 It was cooked to perfection.
 Even without any seasoning, it was sweet, juicy and incredibly rich.
 The soy sauce simply gave a wonderful contrast with the creamy crab miso; I was in heaven.